igr/blog/src/content/posts/2025-11-03-variance/index.md

 + In Scala: `List[+A]` is covariant
 + `List[Nothing] <: List[Ostrich] <: List[Bird] <: List[Animal] <: List[Any]`

+Why does this make sense?
+A `List[Ostrich]` can safely be used wherever a `List[Bird]` is expected, because if you're reading from a list expecting `Bird` elements, getting `Ostrich` elements is perfectly safe.
+You can treat every `Ostrich` as a `Bird`.
+This is why covariance works for immutable collections that you only read from.

 Covariance problem with writing:

 ```scala